timkelty/craftcms-site-sync/README.md

 ## Roadmap

+- [ ] Leverage deltas for better comparisons
 - [ ] Plugin store
 - [ ] Validate field layouts to only allow 1 of this field type
 - [ ] Value/label usability improvements (`toggleLabelId`)